FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-paris.md

           start-time: "19:00:00.000Z"
           end-time: "22:00:00.000Z"
           location: "Upper/Lower Deck"
-          description: "After all the great sessions, stick around to say that you've partied on the Siene.
+          description: "After all the great sessions, stick around to say that you've partied on the Seine.
 Filecoin Orbit along with Kryptosphere present our closing event with live entertainment, food, drink and fun."
 recap:
   youtube-embed-url: https://www.youtube.com/embed/m-lWAQqLI6A
 seo: